Recycling

 Reprocessing single-use devices involves reusing instruments that were designed and sold for a single use.
 Because of the variety of single-use devices, from simple and inert to complex and electronic, it is challenging to critique the process.
 Single-use devices range from an external device designed to lie against the skin, such as the plastic boots used for venous thromboembolism prophylaxis (intermittent pneumatic compression), to more invasive and complex electrothermal equipment consisting of insulation, sharp blades and crevices that may become filled with blood or human tissue.
 Please contact your Supply Chain Administrator for additional information or for a list of hospital-approved devices.

-Paper and Confidential Document Disposal (Shredding)
+Paper and Confidential Document Recycling

 Properly dispose of paper, confidential documents, and media through our secure paper shredding and destruction services via Shred-it.
 Secure paper shredding services are available to departments and offices.

-• Please do not place non-paper items (e.g., batteries, cardboard, gloves, masks, metal clamps, spiral notebooks, three ring binders, trash, etc.) in shred bins.
-Those materials can cause potential harm to the Shred-it staff and fire damage to their equipment.
+Please do not place non-paper items (e.g., batteries, cardboard, gloves, masks, metal clamps, spiral notebooks, three ring binders, trash, plastic) in shred bins.
+Those materials can cause potential harm to the Shred-it staffs and fire damage to their equipment.
+Do not move or relocate the bins or 96-gallon totes from the designated area once they have been positioned.

 Eyeglasses Donation